 The multi-agencies partnership relation, different professionals or agents work together to improves the patients’ quality of life (Atkinson 2007).
 If well utilised, Multi agencies partnership relation helps meet patients’ needs in a holistic manner.
 Equally, partners are also empowered to better perform their responsibilities (Pollard et al 2014).
 Regrettably, the above benefits were not realized in both the adult A case as this form of partnership relation was not formed.
 In this case, the police and Health and social care never shared information nor consulted with each in caring and protecting the late adult A. Although, the police said it was in regular contact with the victim and his family, It never consulted the health and social care services to determine whether the victim was physically assault or not.
 If this was done, the police, local authority and health and social care services should have been in a better position to protect Adults A from the frequent harassment and assault from gangs as well meeting his health and well being needs.

-2.1 Analyse models of partnership working across the health and social care sector
+2.1 Analyse models of partnership working across the health and social care sector (The different models of partnership working in health and social care)

 2.2 Review current legislation and organisational practices and policies for partnership working in health and social care